 - Encourages prompt recovery that unlocks the body’s natural healing capacity

 LANAP presents a predictable way for our dentists to remove harmful bacteria and seal the gummy tissue to the roots of the teeth.
 Notably, we can preserve teeth, which would otherwise be so loose or structurally deficient that they would have to be extracted.
 Similarly, the process of LANAP starts by “splinting” the loose teeth.
 In this manner, vulnerable teeth are stabilized during the process.
 One of our skilled dentists then directs powerful energy generated by the laser beam toward the affected gum tissues.
 Measurements to determine the depth of the periodontal pocket or space between the teeth and gums help inform treatment planning and the effectiveness of our therapy.

 The laser is passed over the treatment areas to kill disease-causing bacteria and unlock the healing process.
 Generally, we recommend that patients undergo two treatment sessions: the first treats one side of the mouth, and the second treats the other side.
 LANAP helps reduce the size of the pockets that harbor bacteria and other harmful substances.
 It also aids in the regeneration of bone and in resolving periodontal infections.

 Gum disease does not go away on its own.
 It requires treatment to prevent the disease from progressing and causing severe systemic infection or tooth loss.
 Please call Beata A. Carlson DDS and Associates, Natural and Cosmetic Dentistry, at 727-888-6523.
-Do not delay scheduling your appointment at our office in Clearwater.
+Do not delay Book an Appointment at our office in Clearwater.

 Share this article